-Leading the way with conference and events to promote and maintain national visibility across of sectors of diabetes-related foot health and disease.
-To learn more about the DFA 2021 Conference Partnership opportunities please email us at email@example.com
+Leading the way with national projects, developing resources and delivering educational events to promote and maintain national visibility across of sectors of diabetes-related foot health and disease.

 A little about us